Offline Device Protection Guide

 Supported DeFi Protocols

-- Uniswap: Decentralized token swapping
+- Uniswap: decentralised token swapping

 - Aave: Lending and borrowing protocols